MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-recover-reset.md

 1. Turn off the Hub and then take these steps to boot from the USB drive:

+>[!NOTE]
+>If device was unplugged or experienced an abrubt power outage or pulled power cord, wait at least 15 seconds before attempting to boot from USB.

    1. While pressing the Volume down button, press the Power button.
    1. Keep pressing both buttons until you see the Windows logo.
    1. Release the Power button but continue to hold the Volume down button until the Install UI begins.